thoughtbot/ember-cli-rails/README.md

 end
 ```

-Then set each Ember application's `baseURL` to the mount point:
+Then set each Ember application's `rootURL` to the mount point:

 ```javascript
 // frontend/config/environment.js